 In addition to the ESL instruction, job training and placement services, the students in the class also benefit from access to HCC's career and academic adviser Jennifer Fernandez, who works in the HCC Adult Learning Center at HCC's Picknelly Adult & Family Education Center in downtown Holyoke.

 "I do a lot of case management.
 A lot of the time I meet with students individually to help them with life issues, academic issues," she said.
 "My goal is to help them overcome some of these obstacles, whether it's financial, housing, family, so it could be just talking about the issue or connecting them to outside resources."

-STORY AND PHOTOS by CHRIS YURKO: (Left) Luis Guevara, left, of Springfield practices the appropriate technique for helping an elderly person get up from a bed as his classmate Ibrahim Ahmed plays the client.
-(Right) Erika Perez Lopez, of Chicopee, talks during a class that combines ESL instruction and training to become a certified home health aide.
-(Right) Long Yonghouamoua, center, is a student in HCC's first combined ESL and home health aide certification class.
+STORY AND PHOTOS by CHRIS YURKO: (Top) Luis Guevara, left, of Springfield practices the appropriate technique for helping an elderly person get up from a bed as his classmate Ibrahim Ahmed plays the client.
+(Thumbnail) Long Yonghouamoua, center, is a student in HCC's first combined ESL and home health aide certification class.